raghadAmangour/Story_time_final/README.md

 Join us at Story Time and embark on a magical journey through the enchanting world of stories.
 Let the power of imagination and the joy of reading shape the lives of our young readers, one story at a time.
 Happy reading and storytelling!

 # 2. Objectives
-The objective of storytelling website is to create an interactive and engaging platform where users can unleash their creativity through storytelling.
+The objective of a storytelling website is to create an interactive and engaging platform where users can unleash their creativity through storytelling.
 We aim to cultivate a community of writers and readers, fostering a collaborative environment.
 Our primary goal is to provide a space for users to write and publish their stories.
 We